armujahid/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/getting-started-with-enterprise-portal/getting-started-with-enterprise-portal.md

 To get started with the Enterprise Developer portal you need to accomplish three steps:

-1. Connect to an API prodvider.
-For now we support only Tyk Pro, but more are to come!
+1. Connect to a prodvider (Tyk Self Managed).
-2. Create policies for API Products and plans in your instance of Tyk Pro.
+2. Create and import API Products and Plans in your Tyk Self Managed Instance.
-3. Import your API Products and plans from your Tyk Pro instance into the  portal and publish them into appropriate catalogues.
+3. Publish API Products and Plans to the Developer portal so that API consumers can access them.